mparchment/salsabil-io/src/content/blog/thesis-topics.md

 <u>Fiqh and Tafsir of Imam al-Ja’far:</u> I question the reliability of aqwal in fiqh and tafsir to Ja'far al-Sadiq.
 As far as I know, most of this is lost and the majority of what we have attributed to him is unreliable.
 It is a misnomer to call Shi’i Twelver law Ja’fari fiqh.
 Juday’ says here that much of his fiqh is spread throughout the books of Ahl al-Sunnah, but I imagine even then the riwayat vary in terms of reliability and that some are more stringent than others in verifying a qawl attributed to him.

-<u>Political Economy of Early Modern England:</u> Study on the emergence of corporations and the Bubble Act which temporarily outlawed them.
+<u>Political Economy of Early Modern England:</u> This topic was suggested by Wael Hallaq when I first met him a few years ago.
+This should be a study on the emergence of corporations in early modern England, and the Bubble Act which temporarily outlawed them.
 Focus on the distinction in responsibility between corporations and natural persons.

 <u>Lived Law:</u> Documenting the way Islamic law was practiced throughout history, along with the disruptions imposed by the nation-state and modernity.
 Based on Leslie Pierce's Morality Tales.